(Left) Nobuyuki Okizono

 Mazda has supported the Keihin Afforestation Project*1 promoted by Yokohama City.
 In June 2009, MRY transplanted indigenous wild water plants to create a biotope based in a pond on the premises.
 By creating habitats for aquatic life including dragonflies, MRY strives to restore natural environments and increase the amount of greenery.
 MRY has also been participating in a collaborative project*2 implemented by companies, citizens, local governments, specialists and students, entitled "How Far Does a Dragonfly Fly?"
 Since 2004, MRY has been conducting surveys of dragonflies, tracking the conditions of their arrival.

-- In August, MRY cooperated in conducting a three-day study of dragonfly flight patterns (In the study, investigators visually checked and caught dragonflies to trace their species, condition of arrival, and travel between survey points).
+- In July, MRY cooperated in conducting a three-day study of dragonfly flight patterns (In the study, investigators visually checked and caught dragonflies to trace their species condition of arrival, and travel between survey points).

-- In November, Yokohama City held an eco-tour for local government personnel (with 10 participants), the program of which also included an on-site observation of the biotope on the premises of MRY.
+- In November, Yokohama City held an eco-tour for its residents (with the participation of 40 residents and city group members), whose program also included an on-site observation of the biotope on the premises of MRY.
 MRY thus helped promote people's awareness of the biodiversity conservation efforts made by Yokohama City.

 To communicate the joy of automobiles to children in orphanages and deepen the interaction with them